 While you do not need to brine your pork chops before cooking them, if you have time you will ensure that the results are tender and juicy.

 Substitutions for Pork Chops

 Worcestershire sauce is the main seasoning, but it’s having certain condiments like Worcestershire sauce around that make dinners like this possible and actually delicious.
-Many of us have that bottle in the door of the fridge, but don’t know exactly what the what is.
-(Or how to properly pronounce it—but it’s so much fun to screw around with the word that knowing the right way to say it isn’t all that necessary).
+Many of us have that bottle in the door of the fridge but don’t know exactly what it is.
+(Or how to properly pronounce it — but it’s so much fun to screw around with the word that knowing the right way to say it isn’t all that necessary.)

-The use of fermented ingredients is one way to created umami (another buzzy word).
+The use of fermented ingredients is one way to create umami (another buzzy word).
 Umami translates roughly to savory or delicious and is often described as the fifth taste.
-It is essentially that elusive flavor in foods such as meat or Parmesan or miso that make things taste amazing.
+It is, essentially, that elusive flavor in foods such as meat or Parmesan or miso that make things taste amazing.

-Worcestershire is one ingredient, but it works so well because it contains a whole lot more ingredients, like anchovies, sugar, onions, vinegar, tamarind, spices, garlic—it’s essentially a mix of all of the other 4 flavors, sweet, sour, salty, bitter.
-But you don’t have to mix together all of these ingredients, you just have to keep that paper covered bottle in the fridge, and open it from time to time.
+Worcestershire is one ingredient, but it works so well because it contains a whole lot more ingredients, like anchovies, sugar, onions, vinegar, tamarind, spices, and garlic — it’s essentially a mix of all of the other 4 flavors: sweet, sour, salty, bitter.
+But you don’t have to mix together all of these ingredients, you just have to keep that paper-covered bottle in the fridge, and open it from time to time.

 It works beautifully here, and in so many other recipes, from stews to sauces to burgers.
 Next time you take it out, shake a few drops onto your finger and taste it.
 Then you will start to think of ways to use this amazing condiment in various dishes, and who knows how many more 5-ingredient dinners will be in the offing.

 Garlicky Pork Chops and Broccoli: 5 ingredients, less than 1/2 hour, and you’ve got a flavorful weeknight dinner.Tweet This